 okteto restartto restart the

 workercontainers when needed.
 Celery does not work with hot-reloads mode.

-- Create a virtual environment to install your pip dependencies directly in your Kubernetes development environment.
-This is a convenient way to install your pip dependencies incrementally, and don’t rebuild containers when you update your dependencies.
+- Create a virtual environment to install your pip dependencies directly in your development container.
+This is a convenient way to install your pip dependencies incrementally, and don't rebuild containers when you update your dependencies.

 We have shown the advantages of developing directly in Kubernetes while keeping the same developer experience than working on a local machine.
 Working on the Cloud is always better.
 You don’t work on your spreadsheets and listen to media files locally, do you?
 Stop dealing with local environments and become a Cloud Native Developer today!